 Accidental Exposure: Inform patients that accidental exposure, especially in children, may result in respiratory depression or death [see Warnings and Precautions (5.4)].
-Instruct patients to take steps store fentanyl transdermal system securely and to dispose of unused fentanyl transdermal system by flushing down the toilet [see Dosage and Administration (2.7)].

 Fentanyl transdermal system can be accidentally transferred to children.
 Instruct patients to take special precautions to avoid accidental contact when holding or caring for children.